Welcome to the Bryn Athyn Cathedral

 Hours of Operation

-Visitors are invited to enjoy the serenity of the grounds.
+Visitors are invited to enjoy the serenity of the grounds daily from sunrise to sunset unless the grounds are closed for special events.
 Quiet and reflective activities are encouraged.
 Our intention is to establish a connection between the peaceful internal and external aspects of the Cathedral.

 Please bear in mind that this sacred house of worship is an active church on private property.
 Pets, smoking, food, blankets or chairs, sunbathing, sports activities, riding toys, and loud noises are not permitted.

-Informal snapshots are welcome as well as building and garden photography for personal use only.
-Portrait photography is not permitted.
+Portrait photography and celebration photography is not permitted.
 Wedding photography is only permitted for Cathedral weddings.
+Informal snapshots for personal use are welcome as well as building and garden photography.
 Please see our Cathedral Photography Policy for more details.

 Weddings offer couples a chance to come before their families, friends and God to form a sacred bond.
 It is our privilege to support couples within our congregation as they begin their journey as a married couple.
 Read more about Wedding Services with the Bryn Athyn Church.